 - Contact sales for more extensive presentations of up to 50,000 attendees

 MyOwnConference lets you connect with your audience before, during, and after the webinar and offers a schedule view for you to see multiple webinars in one place.
-Ideal when looking for a cheap team collaboration tool for multiple webinars for a small audience.
+Ideal when looking for a cheap team collaboration tool for multi-presenter options for virtual meetings of a small audience.

-- Video conferencing and screen sharing for teams
+- Excellent video conferencing and screen sharing for teams

 - No download needed for attendees

-- Share YouTube videos or other videos during broadcast
+- Share YouTube videos or other videos during the broadcast

 - Online quizzes

-- White label solutions for agencies and brands
+- White label solution for agencies and brands

 - Available in 16 languages